 Meal planning can be SO overwhelming.
-In fact, it is my #1 worst fail as a housewife.
-While I can create a great grocery list, I have a terrible time following through.
+In fact, it used to be my #1 worst fail as a housewife.
+While I could create a great grocery list, I had a terrible time following through.
 I didn’t enjoy cooking and I felt seriously overwhelmed at the thought of putting together meals that I didn’t think I would follow through making anyways.

 (Download your free PDF file here)

 The #1 thing you need to remember is to KEEP IT SIMPLE!

 Yeah, we’ve all seen that mom blogger who has 5-course meals for all three meals every day.

 If you are extremely wealthy and have no life, or just REALLY love cooking, then hey – go for it!